adakkusu-san/gtamods/README.md

 I didn't check all the pickups yet, there's 50 health pickups and 10 adrenaline pickups in total, it's possible some of them may be too close to the ground.
-Pickup coords are saved with no decimal precision, and I'm yet not sure if they're rounded or not.
+Pickup coords are saved with no decimal precision, and I'm yet not sure if the number is rounded or not.
 Anyway, I removed the precision from all coords but didn't check what it did

 Also they shouldn't get stuck in savegames, which means there shouldn't be